azat-co/practicalnode/chapter6/chapter6.md

 )
 ```

-Now we can store the bearer for future use and make requests to protected end points with it.
+Now we can store the bearer for future use and make requests to protected endpoints with it.

-**Note** Twitter uses OAuth2.0 for the so called app-only authorizations which are requests to protected resources.
-Those requests are made on behalf of the applications only (not on behalf of users by the apps).
-Twitter uses OAuth 1.0 for normal auths, i.e., requests made on behalf of the users by the app).
-Not all endpoints are available via app-only auth, and quotas/limitations are different.
-Please refer to the official documentation at <http://dev.twitter.com>.
+**Note** Twitter uses OAuth 2.0 for endpoints (resources) which don't require users permissions.
+These endpoints use what's called *app-only authorization*, because they are accessible on behalf of apps, not on behalf of users of apps.
+Not all endpoints are available through app-only auth, and quotas/limitations are different.
+Conversely, Twitter uses OAuth 1.0 for authorization of requests made on behalf of the users of the apps.
+To learn what endpoints use OAuth 2 and what OAuth 1, please refer to the official documentation at <http://dev.twitter.com>.

 ## Everyauth

 The Everyauth module allows for multiple OAuth strategies to be implemented and added to any Express.js app in just a few lines of code.
-Everyauth comes with strategies for most of the service providers, so there’s no need to search and implement service provider-specific end points, parameters names, and so forth.
+Everyauth comes with strategies for most of the service providers, so there’s no need to search and implement service provider-specific endpoints, parameters names, and so forth.
 Also, Everyauth stores user objects in a session, and database storage can be enabled in a `findOrCreate` callback using a promise pattern.

 **Tip** Everyauth has an e-mail and password strategy that can be used instead of the custom-built auth.
-More information about it can be found in Everyauth documentation at the [GitHub repository](https://github.com/bnoguchi/everyauth#password-authentication) (<https://github.com/bnoguchi/everyauth#password-authentication>).
+More information about it can be found in the Everyauth documentation at the [GitHub repository](https://github.com/bnoguchi/everyauth#password-authentication) (<https://github.com/bnoguchi/everyauth#password-authentication>).

+Each one of the third-party services may be different.
+You can implement them all yourself.
+But Everyauth has lots of submodules that implement exactly what OAuth flow each third-party service need.
+You simply provide credentials to submodules, configure them, and avoid any worries in regards to the details of OAuth flow(s).
+That's right, you just plug in your app secret and client ID and boom!
+You are rolling, all dandy like a candy.

-Everyauth has lots fo submodules which describe how a service might use OAuth exactly.
-Each one of them might be different.
-If you just use one of this submodule then you don't need to worry about the details.
-Instead you just plug in your app secret and client ID and boom!
-You are rolling.
-In other words, submodules enable service provider-specific authorization strategies and there are tons of these submodules (strategies): password (simple email and password), Facebook, Twitter, Google, Google Hybrid, LinkedIn, Dropbox, Tumblr, Evernote, GitHub, Instagram, Foursquare, Yahoo!, Justin.tv, Vimeo, 37signals (Basecamp, Highrise, Backpack, Campfire), Readability, AngelList, Dwolla, OpenStreetMap, VKontakte (Russian social network famous for its pirated media), Mail.ru (Russian social network), Skyrock, Gowalla, TripIt, 500px, SoundCloud, mixi, Mailchimp, Mendeley, Stripe, Datahero, Salesforce, Box.net, OpenId, and event LDAP and Windows Azure Access Control Service! and more at <https://github.com/bnoguchi/everyauth/blob/master/README.md>.
+Everyauth submodules are specific implementations of authorizations.
+And boy, open source contributors wrote tons of these submodules (strategies), so developers don't have to reinvent the wheel: password (simple email and password), Facebook, Twitter, Google, LinkedIn, Dropbox, Tumblr, Evernote, GitHub, Instagram, Foursquare, Yahoo!, Justin.tv, Vimeo, Basecamp, AngelList, Dwolla, OpenStreetMap, VKontakte (Russian social network famous for its pirated media), Mail.ru, SoundCloud, MailChimp, Stripe, Salesforce, Box.net, OpenId, LDAP and Windows Azure Access Control Service, and the list goes on and on at <https://github.com/bnoguchi/everyauth/blob/master/README.md>.

 # Project: Adding Twitter OAuth 1.0 Sign-in to Blog with Everyauth

 A typical OAuth 1.0 flow consists of these three steps (simplified):

 1. Users go to a page/route to initiate the OAuth dance.
 There, our app requests a token via GET/POST requests using the signed app’s consumer key and secret.
 For example, `/auth/twitter` is added automatically by Everyauth.
-2. The app uses the token extracted in step 1 and redirects users to the service-provider (Twitter) and waits for the callback.
+2. The app uses the token extracted in step 1 and redirects users to the service provider (Twitter) and waits for the callback.
-3. The service provider redirects users back to the app which catches the redirect in the callback route (e.g., `/auth/twitter/callback`).
-Then, the app extracts the access token, the access token secret, and the user information from the Twitter incoming request body / payload.
+3. The service provider redirects users back to the app, which catches the redirect in the callback route (e.g., `/auth/twitter/callback`).
+Then, the app extracts the access token, the access token secret, and the user information from the Twitter incoming request body/payload.

-However, because we’re using Everyauth, we don’t need to implement requests for the initiate and the callback routes!
+However, because we’re using Everyauth, we don’t need to implement requests for the initiation and the callback routes!

 Let’s add a Sign in with Twitter button to our project.
 We need the button itself (image or a link), app key, and secret (obtainable at dev.twitter.com), and then we must augment our authorization route to allow for specific Twitter handlers to be administrated on Blog.